Skip to content

 1821: The Arabic Literary Renaissance

-The Amiri Press was the beginning of the educational reform in Egypt which, again, used the European model, more specifically, the French one.
-Muhammad Ali built new schools in several fields and sent Egyptian students to Europe to learn languages; then, when they came back, he hired them at the schools to teach French curricula.
+The Amiri Press began Egyptian educational reform, again using the European model, specifically the French one.
+Muhammad Ali built new schools in several fields and sent Egyptian students to Europe to learn languages; when they came back, he hired them to teach French curricula at the schools.

-When al-Tahtawi came back, he worked on and supervised the translation of French books to Arabic, most of which were about history, technology, sociology, and of course, the military.
-He wrote about Western culture and established the School of Languages, where new generations could learn foreign languages in Egypt without having to travel abroad.
+When al-Tahtawi came back, he worked on and supervised the translation of French books to Arabic, most of which were about history, technology, sociology, and, of course, the military.
+He wrote about Western culture and established the School of Languages, where new generations could learn foreign languages in Egypt without travelling abroad.

 al-Tahtawi’s great work and dedication initiated a cultural movement, encouraged the development of literature in Egypt and became a profound source that inspired many scholars who came after him.